^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Radiation therapy with cancer is prescribed only with morphological verification of the diagnosis, it can be used as an independent or combined method, as well as in combination with chemotherapeutic drugs.
-Depending on the stage of the tumor process, the radiosensitivity of the neoplasm, the general condition of the patient, treatment can be radical or palliative.
+Radiation therapy for cancer is prescribed only with morphological verification of the diagnosis, it can be used as an independent or combined method, as well as in combination with chemotherapeutic drugs.
+Depending on the stage of the tumor process, the radiosensitivity of the neoplasm, the general condition of the patient, the treatment can be radical or palliative.

 Who to contact?